-- Set the Nets with multiple names error check to No Report on the Error Reporting tab of the Options for Project dialog.
+- Set the Nets with multiple names error check to No Report in the Error Reporting tab of the Options for Project dialog.
 This is not the preferred option, as it blocks all checking of this error condition throughout the design.
 Alternatively, you can,

 - Place a Specific No ERC marker on the affected nets, which is most easily done by right-clicking on an Error/Warning in the Messages panel and selecting the Place Specific No ERC Marker for this violation command.
-Doing this will put you into the NoERC object placement mode, with a pre-configured Specific NoERC marker attached to the cursor, ready to place on the net in error.
+Doing this will put you into NoERC object placement mode, with a pre-configured Specific NoERC marker attached to the cursor, ready to place on the net in error.
 After placing, double-click to configure the style and color.

-Note the small triangle circled in orange.
-This is a specific No ERC marker that has been placed to disable the Duplicate Net Names errors on the MB1 and MB2 nets.
+Note the small triangle circled in orange, this is a specific No ERC marker that has been placed to disable the Duplicate Net Names errors on the MB1 and MB2 nets.

 A key part of the design capture process is to annotate the design, that is, to give each component and each schematic sheet a unique identifier.
 This is a two-stage process in a multi-channel design, firstly the components you've placed and sheets you've drawn must be numbered.
 Then the components and sheets that are instantiated by the repeated channels must also be numbered.

 When you transfer a design from the schematic editor to the PCB editor, the components from each sheet are clustered in a PCB placement room if Room creation is enabled in the Project Options.

 The big advantage of using rooms in a multi-channel design is that the PCB editor supports duplicating the placement and routing from one room (channel), to the other rooms (channels).
 Rooms can also be moved as if they are a single object, simplifying the process of arranging the channels on the PCB.